top of page

 • Prevents third-party development deals on public parking plazas

-• Allows for affordable housing on two specified parking plazas per current plans
+• Allows for affordable housing on two specified parking plazas per the City's approved housing plan.

 Read more about Ballot Measure and Ordinance–details on the Voter Initiative Page